Mark Jackson (footballer, born 1977)

-Mark Graham Jackson (born 30 September 1977) is an English footballer manager and former player who is head coach of Milton Keynes Dons.
+Mark Graham Jackson (born 30 September 1977) is an English football manager and former player who is the head coach of Thai League 1 club Buriram United.

 A former defender, he notably played for Scunthorpe United.
 At international level, he made four appearances for the England U20 national team.

 Playing career

 As a player Jackson started his career at Leeds United.
+He turned professional in July 1995 and soon earned a Premiership debut.
 He last played for reformed Farsley, after his last club Farsley Celtic was wound-up by its administrators on 12 March 2010.

-Coaching career
+Managerial career

 Leeds United

-On 10 November 2015, Jackson rejoined his hometown club Leeds United as the Under 15/16's Coach, rejoining his then former Leeds Academy Manager Paul Hart at the club.
+On 10 November 2015, Jackson rejoined his hometown club Leeds United as the under 15/16s coach, rejoining his then former Leeds academy manager Paul Hart at the club.

-On 24 June 2016, Jackson was promoted to co-Under 18's Manager at Leeds United alongside Andy Gray as part of Leeds' academy structure.
-Before taking the helm as the sole Manager for the 2017–18 season.
+On 24 June 2016, Jackson was promoted to under-18s co-manager alongside Andy Gray as part of Leeds' academy structure before taking the helm as the sole manager for the 2017–18 season.

-In April 2018, His Leeds Under 18's side finished the 2017–18 season Northern league in first place, thus winning the Professional Development Northern League title.
+In April 2018, his Leeds under-18 side finished the 2017–18 season in first place, thus winning the Professional Development Northern League title.

-On 14 September 2020, he was promoted to Under 23's Head Coach, replacing Carlos Corberan who had left the role in the summer to take up a position as head coach at Huddersfield Town F.C.
+On 14 September 2020, he was promoted to under-23s head coach, replacing Carlos Corberan who had left the role in the summer to take up a position as head coach at Huddersfield Town.